 I spend a lot of time working with writers, and one of the first questions I’m always asked is, “How do I find the time to get everything done?”

 So how do you stay on top of everything?
-Here are my top productivity hacks for writers and creative entrepreneurs who are looking to make the most of their time.
+(Because, let’s be honest, even my lazy soul has goals, and I know I’ve gotta work to get there.)
+Here are my top productivity hacks for anyone who is looking to make the most of their time.

 Learn to plan (better).